Itching to take a hike?

 7. You put things in perspective

 Vacations and time-offs allow you to take a step back and see the general picture.
 Perhaps you have lost focus on a goal you have set a few months back?
 Maybe it is time to reshuffle priorities because things have changed in the past few weeks?
-Having some undisturbed time with your thoughts will let you think through things clearly so you can make the right decisions and buy xanax bars online.
+Having some undisturbed time with your thoughts will let you think through things clearly so you can make the right decisions.

 8. You get to take a break from a fast-paced routine